jdavis/rust-design-patterns/docs/_posts/2013-01-01-using-a-design-pattern.md

 First it is very important to understand [what a design pattern is][what].

-After understanding what it is and why you would want to use a design pattern, the steps can be summarized as below:
+After understanding what it is and why you would want to use a design pattern, the steps of using a design pattern can be summarized as below:

 1. Identity a Problem
 2. Find a Design Pattern